tournesol-app/tournesol/README.md

 ### Contributing Guidelines

-Read our [contributing guidelines](./CONTRIBUTING.md) to learn how to help the project.
+Read through our [contributing guidelines](./CONTRIBUTING.md) to learn about the different ways to help the project.

 ### Contributors